 Lake Whitney State Park

-That’s because the 4th largest lake in Texas, located on the Brazos River, offers so much fun!
-We spent one weekend at Lake Whitney State Park, and here’s all the to do about it!
+Lake Whitney is the 4th largest lake in Texas, located on the Brazos River, and the State Park offers so much to do!

 If you are usually squeamy about swimming in lakes, then you will LOVE Lake Whitney!
 The limestone bottom offers unusually clear waters, with a minimum amount of squishy mud and plants life near the shore.
 The swim beach does have sand, so you can still bring your sand toys, too!